MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 ## Guest user limitations

-Invitation of a guest to a SharePoint site or hub site from a scenario point of view is intended to share content from those scopes to the guest.
-Setting the `SearchScope` to `Tenant` will be overridden for a guest user, and the experience will revert to the default behavior for the site.
+The scenario intent of inviting a guest to a SharePoint site or hub site is to share content from that scopes to the guest.
+Setting the `SearchScope` to `Tenant` will be overridden for a guest user, and the experience reverts to the default behavior for the site.
 Exposing guests to organization wide results can lead to unintended oversharing of content.

 Also see [Guest user limitations for Create a custom search results page in SharePoint Online](./create-search-results-pages.md).